PouceHeure/blog/content/projects/project_visual-control.md

 ## Abstract

-This project focuses on **Visual Servoing**, a control strategy that links image feature variations to robot velocities.
+As part of a research project, I contributed to the development and testing of a **Visual Servoing** framework, a control strategy that links image feature variations to robot velocities.
 Applied to autonomous vehicles, this approach enables lane-keeping purely from camera input, without GPS or map dependency.
 It integrates lane detection using deep learning and transforms the output into features used in a control law that centers the vehicle in the lane.

 The system was validated on simulated and real data, showing robust behavior in diverse road scenarios.